lenra-io/app-troy/README.md

 To properly run this application, make sure that `npm` is installed on your computer.
 Then, run `npm i` at the root of the application to install all of the dependencies needed to run Troy.

+You will also need `docker`.
+Installation instructions can be found here https://docs.docker.com/engine/install/.

 <p align="right">(<a href="#top">back to top</a>)</p>